joshua-mo-143/leptos_axum_shuttle_ex/README.md

 # Leptos Starter Template

 This is a template demonstrating how to integrate [TailwindCSS](https://tailwindcss.com/) with the [Leptos](https://github.com/leptos-rs/leptos) web framework and the [trunk](https://github.com/thedodd/trunk) tool.
+[Axum](https://www.github.com/tokio-rs/axum) support and support for deployment via [Shuttle](https://www.shuttle.rs) has also been added to this.

 Install Tailwind and build the CSS:

-`Trunk.toml` is configured to build the CSS automatically.
+`Trunk.toml` is configured to build the CSS automatically and build the static assets to the backend folder.

 Install trunk to client side render this bundle.